Track your nutrition and health goals

 1 glass of buttermilk (200ml) = 25 calories, 1.4g protein, 2.2g carbs, 0.7g fat.

 A standard glass of buttermilk in India is 200ml.
 A larger 250ml glass contains 31 calories.
-These values are for plain buttermilk (diluted curd with water) without added salt, spices, or sugar.
+These values are for plain buttermilk with no added sugar or cream.

 Buttermilk ServingCaloriesProteinCarbsFat